 What measures can be taken, and by whom, to address the insufficient representation of specific population segments in clinical trials, such as low income countries (LIC) and lower middle income countries (LMIC)populations, pregnant and lactating women, neonates, children, the elderly and the immunocompromised?

 Clear statements about the need for and support for research in multiple different locations and settings, as well as an understanding on whether study findings are even applicable to all settings.
 Caution in interpreting and applying outcomes to wider groups, with a clear rationale as to why some evidence may or may not be applicable.
 Avoidance of universal applicability without sufficient representation of the data in the setting or patient group in question.
-Ensure there is a ‘paediatric investigation plan (PIP)-like plan for each of these sub groups and settings in the checklist to ensure a plan or programme is in place rather than just an isolated RCT with low relevance.
+Ensure there is a ‘paediatric investigation plan’ (PIP)-like plan for each of these subgroups and settings in the checklist to ensure a plan or programme is in place rather than just an isolated RCT with low relevance.
 There must be respect for patient autonomy in making a decision concerning trial participation after adequate information is provided concerning the benefits and risks of available treatments and the benefits and risks of participation in a clinical trial when either option is available to them.
 Facilitating ‘distant’ participation via use of decentralised trial designs may be extremely helpful, particularly for groups of patients for whom travel to a far distant trial centre may not be feasible.

 Question 9